PhilCorcoran/oracle-json/README.md

 ```
 # Options:
 `keepOpen` maintains the connection to oracle between execution calls
 `database` connection parameters for the ''oracle'' node module.
+`connectionNames` an array of friendly names for your connection
+`poolSize` number of connections in the pool
+`statsMax` maximum number of stats to collect before wiping and starting again

-The following options are used on the call to execute a procedure
+The following options are used on the call to execute a procedure;
 `noRespond` do not automatically respond to the client but save results of procedure as `res.locals.data`
 `request` use the object named from express as the input to the procedure e.g. `request:"query"` will use `req.query`
 `inputs` specifiy the input parameters explicitly in this object
-`connectionNames` an array of friendly names for your connection
-`poolSize` number of connections in the pool
-`statsMax` maximum number of stats to collect before wiping and starting again

 # Examples: